AliasTersus/Project-Banshee/README.md

 # Project-Banshee
- An open source music player
+This project is an open source music player built using off the shelf components with minimal modifications.
+It is designed to me modular in design and scalable.